adamrmelnyk/blag/content/post/building-a-cli-tool-in-rust.md

 tags: ["Rust", "Cli"]
 ---

-Like almost everyone I know, I’ve been sitting pacing inside for almost 8 weeks, waiting out the sars-cov-2 pandemic.
+Like almost everyone I know, I’ve been ~~sitting~~ pacing inside for almost 8 weeks, waiting out the sars-cov-2 pandemic.
 I’ve been “zooming” with friends, phoning my family members, and catching up on reading.
 Gone are the days of concerts and movie theaters.
 Now is the time for reading, Animal Crossing, and updating one’s websites.
 So here it is, a new theme for a new year and a new post to help stave off boredom.
 Now’s the perfect time to clean up my dirty markdown peppered with HTML that I’ve been meaning to remove, update those pesky dependencies that github keeps reminding me are out of date, and it’s the perfect opportunity to work on something new and exciting.

-Earlier this week a reddit user posted their library sonor for interacting with sonos devices.
+Earlier this week a reddit user posted their library [sonor](https://docs.rs/sonor/0.1.2/sonor/) for interacting with sonos devices.
 Having a penchant for anything I can use from the command line, this seemed like the perfect opportunity to build a command line application to use my sonos speakers.
-Though I have not used Rust very much other than reading through the book, and tinkering with a few different frameworks this seemed to fit neatly into everything I wanted to do:
+Though I have not used Rust very much other than reading through the book and tinkering with a few different frameworks, this seemed to fit neatly into everything I wanted to do:

 * Use Rust for something novel
 * Build something I might actually use